Like most people I know, I've been voraciously reading the Neapolitan Novels by Elena Ferrante, and Open Democracy kindly asked me to review them.

 Because it’s true.
 I disagree with the existing legislation on prostitution.
 But it’s not the laws that kill women.
 It is men who choose to go out and rape and murder women.
-It’s not rad fems criticising the structure of the sex industry who cause violence to individual women within the industry, it’s the rapists and murderers - and those rapists and murderers are men.
+It’s not rad fems who cause violence to women, it’s the rapists and murderers - and those rapists and murderers are men.
 It’s male entitlement and male violence that causes harm to women.
 The laws need to be changed to protect women from this violence, but we can’t ever prevent that violence if we refuse to name the problem.
 And that problem is violent male entitlement to women’s bodies.
-This entitlement to women’s bodies is allowed by an unequal, patriarchal society that positions women as lesser than men and that sends a message to men that women don’t have an absolute right to our bodily autonomy, that we are less than human.
+That entitlement to women’s bodies is allowed by an unequal, patriarchal society that positions women as lesser than men and that sends a message to men that women don’t have an absolute right to our bodily autonomy, that we are less than human.

 How will legalisation prevent violent men from buying women to rape and abuse?
 It won’t.
 It will, instead, send a message to men that they have a legal right to purchase women’s bodies, and legitimise the idea that once paid for, a woman’s body is there’s to do what they like with.